-The findings revealed that audio-visual materials were not available in polytechnic libraries in Niger State.
-The non-availability of audio-visual materials in the two libraries could be due to the fact that audio-visual materials are much more complex and expensive to handle, preserve and provide access to in comparison to printed documents.
+The findings reveal that audio-visual materials were partially available in some libraries of the tertiary institutions in Niger State.
+The non-availability of audio-visual materials in some of the libraries could be due to the fact that audio-visual materials are much more complex and expensive to handle, preserve and provide access to in comparison to printed documents.
 This is even made worse as tertiary institutions in Nigeria face problem of inadequate funding due to poor economic situation in the country that even makes the present administration to reduce funds allocated to tertiary institutions.
-As such most of the polytechnics in Nigeria find it difficult to acquire audio-visual materials for their libraries.
+As such most of the tertiary institutions in Nigeria such as universities, polytechnics and colleges of education find it difficult to acquire audio-visual materials for their libraries.
 Availability of audio-visual materials is very important in Nigerian tertiary institution libraries and that was the reason why International Federation of Library Associations and Institutions as cited in Mnjama (2010) stated that in no circumstance should audiovisual materials be viewed as extravagance materials but instead they should be considered as vital segments in a completely coordinated library services....
 In developing countries, the provision of audiovisual materials and their associated equipment might be regarded as of greater significance than the printed materials on the grounds that the level of proficiency is such that oral and visual communication is crucial for the purposes of communication.
 Despite the fact that audiovisual materials play an imperative part in the preservation of cultural heritage, they are often neglected.
 Similarly, the findings also agree with Kalusopa (2008) who stated audiovisual materials, just like other information resources, have not received the attention they deserve.
 In many of the institutions surveyed, audiovisual materials are not fully process and were not easily accessible.

-The study reveals that rough handling of materials by library staff, mutilation of materials by library users, environmental factors such as temperature, light and high humidity, biological factors such as insects, moulds, rodents, bacterias and fungi, chemical factors such as acidity of paper, natural disasters such as flood, earthquake, hurricane, tornados and fire, improper organisation and frequent use of materials were the factors responsible for deterioration or damages done to information resources in polytechnic libraries in Niger State.
+The study reveals that rough handling of materials by library staff, mutilation of materials by library users, environmental factors such as temperature, light and high humidity, biological factors such as insects, moulds, rodents, bacterias and fungi, chemical factors such as acidity of paper, natural disasters such as flood, earthquake, hurricane, tornados and fire, improper organisation and frequent use of materials were the factors responsible for deterioration or damages done to information resources in polytechnic libraries in Niger State (Table 1).
 This could be due to lack of plans for managing records or poor allocation of fund to libraries to acquire preservation equipment or chemicals to fight against the agents of deterioration.
 This finding is similar to that of Adekannbi and Wahab (2015) who investigated comparative analysis of the preservation and conservation techniques of selected special and academic libraries in Nigeria.
 The study found out the causes of deterioration in both special and academic libraries were dust, wear and tear, excessive photocopying, pests and excessive light, frequent use of material, magnetism and biological agents.
-The results showed among others that both special academic libraries adopted cleaning and dusting, shelving to allow free flow of air, security systems, deacidification, technology preservation, refreshing and migration to preserve their information resources.
+The results showed among others that both special academic libraries adopted cleaning and dusting, shelving to allow free flow of air, security systems, de-acidification, technology preservation, refreshing and migration to preserve their information resources.
 The findings revealed inadequate funding, lack of necessary facilities, inadequate manpower, inadequate of staff training and users and security, autonomy and administrative lags, power etc.